nathaliejborst/Amstelsquad/README.md

 # Heuristieken Fall 2017: AmstelHaege

 This program offers the possibility to plot a map with three housevariants (20 houses, 40 houses, 60 houses) at the request of the municipality for the new district Amstelhaege.
-The value of a map is the sum of all houses in the neighborhood including the number of meters of freespace per house.
+The value of a map is the sum of all houses in the neighborhood including the number of meters of free standing per house.
 Thereby an attempt is made to realize a maximum value and a maximum free standing.
 Surface water is also added and there are three different houses, namely single-family homes, bungalows and maisonettes.

 ## Getting Started